smasongarrison/D3mirt/README.md

 User’s Guide for the 2008–2009 ANES Panel Study*.
 Palo Alto, CA, and Ann Arbor, MI: Stanford University and the University of Michigan.

-Reckase, M. D.(2009).*Multidimensional Item Response Theory*.Springer.
+Reckase, M. D.(2009).*Multidimensional Item Response Theory*.
+Springer.

 Reckase, M. D.(1985).
 The Difficulty of Test Items That Measure More Than One Ability. *Applied Psychological Measurement,